Amy Woidtke, BA – Psychology

 ~ Jules Renard

-Amy Woidtke (woid-key) is the greater Seattle professional organizer turning couples’ stressful transitions into peaceful, new beginnings.
-She guides couples in transition through home re-vision and relocation so they can experience more time, energy, and a renewed sense of home.
+Amy Woidtke (woid-key) is the greater Seattle professional organizer turning couple’s stressful home transitions into peaceful, new beginnings.
+With over 15 years of experience, she guides clients through home organizing, remodel, and relocation so they can experience more time, energy, and a renewed sense of home.

-Amy is never happier than when checking things off a list, making a space just right and turning client’s “deer in the headlights” expressions into victorious smiles.
-Whether in the before, during, or after of transition chaos, merging and separating couples can breathe deeply, relax – and even have fun (yes – fun!), as Amy helps them navigate their experience more gracefully with her time-saving system and resources.
+Amy is never happier than when checking things off your list, making spaces “just right,” and turning your “deer in the headlights” expression into a victorious smile.
+Whether in before, during, or after transition chaos, merging and separating couples can breathe deeply, relax – and even have fun as Amy helps them navigate their experience more gracefully with her time-saving system and resources.

-The organizing talent is inherited from her parents.
-Her dad was “that guy” that spreadsheet his music collection and her mom is the “organize by piles and files” type – knowing what is in each pile!
-As early as 4th grade, Amy regularly organized her room and other areas of her childhood home, #TheHousethatWoidtkeBuilt.
-However, Amy didn’t set out to be a pro organizer.
-She graduated UC Davis in psychology to become a counselor and make a difference in the quality of people’s lives.
-When she realized that wasn’t the right fit, Amy began trying on admin hats at companies who made a difference.
-6 years later, after Amy had reorganized everything in sight, a manager said, “You’re really good at organizing.
+Amy’s organizing talent is inherited from her parents.
+As early as 4th grade, Amy was regularly organizing her room and other areas in #TheHousethatWoidtkeBuilt.
+However, Amy didn’t set out to become a pro organizer.
+She graduated UC Davis in psychology to be a counselor and make a difference in the quality of people’s lives.
+When she realized that wasn’t the right fit, Amy began trying on admin hats at companies that made a difference.
+6 years later, after Amy had reorganized everything in sight, her manager said, “You’re really good at organizing.
 Have you ever considered becoming a professional organizer?”
-The rest is herstory, including organizing over 20 of her own relocations!
+The rest is herstory, including organizing over 20 of her own home relocations!

-What makes Amy different from a sea of organizers?
-She can connect with just about anyone, sees things from “both sides of the table,” and considers clients like family.
-Amy customizes your space to your natural learning style and is passionate about the planet.
-She practices re-use, re-purpose, and sustainable purchases whenever possible.
-Amy is also committed to giving back and being a voice for equal living amongst all beings.
+What makes Amy stand apart?
+She can connect with just about anyone, considers clients like family, sees things from “both sides of the table,” customizes your space to your natural learning style, and is eco-passionate.
+Amy practices re-use, re-purpose, and sustainable purchasing whenever possible.
+She is also committed to giving back and being a voice for equal living amongst all beings.

 Three things about Amy and her experience that may surprise and delight you – while serving your work together: